abilandz/PH8124/Lecture_4/Lecture_4.md

 done
 ```

-A more sophisticated way to set up the scheduled execution of your code can be achieved with the command **crontab** (check out its man pages).
+A more sophisticated way to set up the scheduled execution of your code can be achievaed with the command **crontab** (check out its man pages).

 With the keywords **continue** and **break** you can either continue or bail out from **for**, **while** and **until** loops.
 Outside of these thee loops these commands are meaningless, and will produce an error.
 Their usage is illustrated with the following code snippet: